vk1309/DS5500Capstone/README.md

 The next data pre-processing steps included:

     1. Correcting spelling mistakes in disease or symptom names and their codes.
     2. Removing duplicate symptoms associated with the same or similar disease names.
     3. Separating multiple symptoms listed within the same row.
     4. Eliminating irrelevant codes assigned to diseases and symptoms.
     5. Compiling a comprehensive list of all symptoms.
     6. Assigning Boolean values (0 or 1) to each symptom for every disease, indicating its  presence or absence.
     7. Adding the corresponding disease in the final column.
-The dataset obtained after final transformations is shown below in Figure 3.

 2. Exploratory Data Analysis